-Probiotics are the living bacteria and yeast that help keep your digestive system moving.
+Probiotics are the living bacteria and yeast that provide healthy and important microorganisms to your digestive tract.
 They are present in many common foods, particularly fermented foods.
 These include:

 You can also take probiotics in supplement form.
 Studies have shown that probiotics may be helpful in wiping out H. pylori and increasing recovery rate for people with ulcers when added to the traditional regimen of antibiotics.

 Honey is far from simply sweet.
 Depending on the plant it’s derived from, honey can contain up to 200 elements, including polyphenols and other antioxidants.
 Honey is a powerful antibacterial and has been shown to inhibit H. pylori growth.
-As long as you have normal blood sugar levels, you can enjoy honey as you would any sweetener, with the bonus of soothing your ulcers.
+As long as you have normal blood sugar levels, you can enjoy honey as you would any sweetener, with the bonus of perhaps soothing your ulcers.

 Garlic extract has been shown to inhibit H. pylori growth in lab, animal, and human trials.
 If you don’t like the taste (and lingering aftertaste) of garlic, you can take garlic extract in supplemental form.
-Garlic acts as a blood thinner, so ask your doctor before taking it if you use warfarin (Coumadin) or other prescription blood thinners.
+Garlic acts as a blood thinner, so ask your doctor before taking it if you use warfarin (Coumadin), other prescription blood thinners, or aspirin.

-Cranberry is known for its ability to fight urinary tract infections by preventing bacteria from settling on the walls of the bladder.
+Cranberry has been shown in some studies to help decrease urinary tract infections by preventing bacteria from settling on the walls of the bladder.
 Cranberry and cranberry extract also may help fight H. pylori.
 You can drink cranberry juice, eat cranberries, or take cranberry supplements.

 No specific amount of consumption is associated with relief.
-Too much cranberry in any form may cause stomach discomfort whether you have ulcers or not, so start with small amounts and increase gradually.
-In addition, many commercial cranberry juices are heavily sweetened with sugar or high fructose corn syrup, which can also cause stomach upset and add empty calories.
+Too much cranberry in any form may cause stomach and intestinal discomfort due to its high sugar content, so start with small amounts and increase gradually.
+Many commercial cranberry juices are heavily sweetened with sugar or high fructose corn syrup, which can also add empty calories.
 Avoid those juices by buying juice sweetened only by other juices.